huggingface/blog/inferentia-llama2.md

 ## Benchmarks

-But how much efficient is text-generation on Inferentia 2?
+But how much efficient is text-generation on Inferentia2?
 Let's figure out!

 We have uploaded on the hub pre-compiled versions of the LLama 2 7B and 13B models with different configurations: